AB 956

 Double Detached ADUs

-AB 956 removes this restriction while maintaining safety rules.
-It allows homeowners to construct up to two detached ADUs on their property when the physical space is available.
+AB 956 removes these restrictions.
+It allows homeowners to construct up to two detached ADUs on their property when the space is available, and clarifies state law ensuring HOAs can’t block otherwise legal ADUs.

 Updates